 the unpleasant check-in story

 When we had arrived at the goshiwon, the manager/landlord/landlady was not in despite the fact that he had previously asked for the time of check-in.
 Fortunately, I had already gotten my korean sim card and hence was able to contact him via his number.
 He picked up and told us that he will be there swiftly to receive us.
 However, he did not show up in the end but an ahjumma took over the task of helping us check-in instead.
-I suppose she is the landlady as she stays in the first room from the entrance of the building.
+I supposed she is the landlady as she stays in the first room from the entrance of the building.
 She could not speak english and neither could I speak much korean.
 However, thanks to korean dramas and shows, I do understand some BASIC korean.
 With broken english and korean, we tried to communicate but it was really difficult.
 First of all, this landlady seemed to have no idea of who she will be receiving and what room had the person booked.
 As the 450 000won rooms had ran out, I had no choice but to book the 550 000won rooms via goshipages.
 However, at the point of check-in, I was shocked to hear from the land lady that she was out of 550 000won rooms and only had 3 rooms that costed 600 000won each.
 What on earthhhh.
-On goshipages, it was clearly reflected two types of rooms with two prices – 450 000won and 550 000won.
-I had also clearly asked the manager if there were to be any additional charges involved and he said NO. And now, there is a room that costs 600 000won.
+On goshipages, it clearly reflected ONLY two types of rooms with two prices – 450 000won and 550 000won.
+I had also clearly asked the manager if there would be any additional charges on top of the stated rental fee and he said NO. And now, magically, a room that costed 600 000won APPEARED.
 Wow.
 However, at that point in time, I was more worried than angry.
 Reluctantly, I paid 600 000won for the room.
-Upon agreeing the new rental fee, the ahjumma then told us that she will need to collect an extra 30 000won as deposit for the key which is refundable during check-out.
+Upon agreeing the new rental fee, the ahjumma then told us that she will need to collect an extra 30 000won as deposit for the key which is refundable upon check-out.
 Okay okay, this sounds reasonable.
 All-in-all, I paid 530 000won (+100 000won deposit via ibanking) to the landlady upon check-in.
 On hindsight, I could have been more clear-headed and handled the situation better but… anxiety got the better of me.

 If given a chance, would I still stay in Apple Goshiwon?
 My answer is yes.
 Its location is great with reasonable amenities for the price paid albeit the unpleasant sudden inflation (story above).
 Ahjumma was really friendly and put in much effort to talk to us though I barely understood what she was trying to convey haha.